|

 - Firmly press the plunger

 There are several low-cost or even free ways to get an emergency naloxone kit.
-Depending on where an individual lives, they may be able to obtain a kit through a local needle exchange program.
+Depending on where an individual lives, they may be able to obtain a kit through a local needle exchange program for an overdose response.
 Many state and local health departments have kits available for pick-up, and in some cases, health insurance companies waive the individual’s normal copay, making it free to obtain.
 Some local nonprofit organizations, universities, and school pharmacies or clinics distribute kits through vending machines, and many major retailers provide free Narcan kits through their pharmacies.
 If all else fails, talking directly with a primary health care provider about how to obtain naloxone can help someone find out how to get it for free or at a minimal cost.